By: Khattab Al-Ali

-As our analysis has shown (you can watch an aligned webinar here), the success of an innovation program depends dramatically on the appropriate involvement of an organization’s management.Program sponsorship ensures everyone knows this is part of their day job.
+As our analysis has shown, the success of an innovation program depends dramatically on the appropriate involvement of an organization’s management.Program sponsorship ensures everyone knows this is part of their day job.
 Asking management for help and encouraging them to sponsor campaigns will build belief and confidence into the program.
 Innovation managers can grow interest by encouraging all leaders to participate – not everyone will support a sponsor on the first day, but early albeit tactical successes can be used to encourage others.
 Business value targets can be achieved by encouraging sponsors to act on good ideas.
 They will only ask for things they want, and innovation managers should ensure that they act when they see helpful contributions.
 Direct feedback will build belief in a sustainable process.
 Top performers should be recognized and everyone should be made aware what is happening with the best ideas.

 Khattab Al-Ali is a Strategic Consultant at Hype Innovation.
 He is a subject matter expert, and has been working with organizations in the Middle East and Europe as a project manager for more than 3 years.
 He is now coaching and training organizations to run and manage successful innovation management programs focusing on innovation, collaboration and cost reduction.
 Recent clients include Saudi Aramco, Gasco, ThyssenKrupp, Bosch and Adidas.